-This work consists of designing, furnishing materials, and constructing temporary or permanent Mechanically Stabilized Earth (MSE) walls in accordance with these specifications and the Wall Manufacturer's recommendations, and in conformance with the lines, grades, designs, and dimensions shown in the Plans or established by the RCE.
-Provide MSE walls that are reinforced with galvanized steel or geosynthetics with exposed facings that are precast concrete panels, modular concrete blocks, welded wire mesh, or other facings as specified in the Plans or specifications.
-Design details for MSE wall structures such as type of wall facing (e.g., precast concrete panel, modular concrete block facing), loading conditions, leveling pad requirements, temporary surcharge retaining walls, and details for appurtenances are shown in the Plans or specified herein.
-MSE wall design includes supplying engineering calculations and Shop Plans.
-Furnishing materials includes all MSE wall components such as facing elements, leveling pad, soil reinforcement and attachment devices, MSE wall backfill, wall coping, and any other project specific materials such as structural frames or other materials needed to accommodate designing around obstructions in walls, drainage features, etc. MSE wall construction includes structural excavation including removing any obstructions for the MSE wall, constructing the concrete leveling pad, erecting the wall facing, placing and compacting reinforced backfill, installing soil reinforcements, installing a drainage system, installing coping, and installing other project specific items as required by the Plans, Shop Plans, special provisions, Wall Manufacturer's recommendations, etc.

-The following terms are used in this specification for identification of various entities for which the Contractor is fully responsible:
+- 2.1 This work consists of the internal design, furnishing materials, and constructing MSE walls in accordance with this STS, the Wall Manufacturer's recommendations, and in conformance with the lines, grades, designs, and dimensions shown in the Plans. - 2.2 Design details for MSE wall structures such as type of wall facing (e.g., precast concrete panel, modular concrete block facing, etc.), loading conditions, leveling pad requirements, temporary surcharge retaining walls, and details for appurtenances are shown in the Plans or specified herein. - 2.3 MSE wall internal design includes supplying engineering calculations and preparing all Shop Plans.
+Furnishing materials includes all MSE wall components such as facing elements, leveling pad, soil reinforcement and attachment devices, MSE wall backfill, wall coping, and any other project specific materials such as structural frames or other materials needed to accommodate designing around obstructions in walls, drainage features, etc. MSE wall construction includes structural excavation including removal of any obstructions for the MSE wall, constructing the concrete leveling pad, erecting the wall facing, placing and compacting reinforced backfill, installing soil reinforcements, installing a drainage system, installing coping, and installing other project specific items as required by the Project Plans, Shop Plans, this STS, Special Provisions, Wall Manufacturer's recommendations, etc. - 2.4 The following terms are used in this STS for identification of various entities for which the Contractor is fully responsible:

-Term Entity Wall Manufacturer The entity contractually retained by the Contractor to provide materials and construction support services for an accepted MSE wall system.
-Wall Designer The entity contractually retained by the Contractor to provide design of an accepted MSE wall system.
+Term Entity Wall Manufacturer The entity contractually retained by the Contractor or wall subcontractor to provide materials and construction support services for an accepted MSE wall system.
+Wall Designer The entity contractually retained by the Contractor or wall subcontractor to provide internal design of an accepted MSE wall system.
 The Wall Designer may be a representative of the Wall Manufacturer.

-Wall Subcontractor Contractor or subcontractor providing construction services for an accepted MSE wall system. Ū accepted MSE wall system.
-The Wall Designer may be a representative of the Wall Manufacturer.
+Wall Subcontractor

-Provide the Wall Designer with a complete set of project plans and specifications and ensure that the wall design is compatible with all other project features that can impact the design and construction of the wall.
-Have the Wall Subcontractor provide a field representative who, in the past three years, successfully installed at least four MSE retaining walls of heights, lengths and complexity similar to those shown in the Plans and meeting the tolerances specified.
-Submit Wall Subcontractor's installation qualifications to the RCE.
-The Wall Subcontractor's field representative may make field changes subject to the approval of the RCE.
-Design and long term durability remains the responsibility of the Contractor.
+2.5 Provide the Wall Designer with a complete set of Project Plans and Specifications and ensure that the wall design is compatible with all other project features that can impact the design and construction of the wall.
+The Wall Subcontractor shall provide a field representative who, in the past 3 years, has successfully installed at least 4 MSE walls of heights, lengths and complexity similar to those shown in the Plans and meeting the tolerances specified.
+Submit Wall Subcontractor's installation qualifications to the Resident Construction Engineer (RCE) at least 30 calendar days prior to MSE Wall construction.
+The Wall Subcontractor's field representative in coordination with the Wall Designer may make field changes subject to the approval of the RCE.
+Internal design and long term durability of all materials remain the responsibility of the Contractor.
 Provide documentation of all changes in writing within 24 hours of the approved changes.
 Ensure that this written document bears the legible seal, date, and signature of the responsible civil engineer registered as a Professional Engineer in the State of South Carolina, who is representing the Wall Designer.
+Any changes to the external design (i.e., changes in layout, height or location, etc.) will be reviewed and either accepted or rejected by the RCE.
+Allow 30 calendar days for this review and acceptance of proposed changes to the external design.